MicroControleurMonde/DS3231_Bookworm_RPi_Zero_2_W/README.md

 - Binutils: 2.40
 - Raspbian version: 1:6.6.74-1+rpt1

+**Note**: The source code once compiled should work on ALL Raspberry Pi boards using the same OS (Bookworm)

 ### Compiling the Driver

 To compile the driver on your system, you can use the provided Makefile.
 Ensure that you have the necessary build tools and kernel headers installed.